Thinkpad X220 disassembly steps:

 Then loosen the data cable connecting the palm rest and the motherboard.

-Remove five screws that securing the palm rest, press both sides of the palm rest toward the inner surface to loosen buckle that connect the palm rest to the D shell, and then you can get the palm rest uptoward, and then gently push it towards you, you can remove the palm rest.
+Remove five screws that securing the palm rest, press both sides of the palm rest toward the inner surface to loosen buckle that connects the palm rest to the D shell, and then you can get the palm rest up toward, and then gently push it towards you, you can remove the palm rest.

 After removing the palm rest, the lower left corner of the C face is as shown below: just a 54 ExpressCard slot, which doesn’t need now, and also cannot be removed.

-The lower right corner of the C face is as following:
+The lower right corner of the C face is as follows:

 Red and blue antenna convergence is a non-occupation miniPCIE full-height card slot.